 Michael Myers is a very precious character indeed.
 Of all the horror villains in all the franchises, his handling has proven the most difficult, a fact made apparent by a quarter of a century of underwhelming sequels.
 John Carpenter’s Halloween was a masterpiece of low-budget filmmaking, one of those magical movies where everything came together at just the right time.
 It was authentic, carefully controlled and oozed foreboding, buoyed by one of the most iconic scores in horror movie history.
 Most importantly, it didn’t carry an ounce of fat.
 It was respectful to its antagonist in a way that made ‘The Shape’ a cultural icon.
 It was a movie that thrived on mystique.

 All of this told us that any and all attempts at recapturing the original Halloween magic were futile, as were attempts to try something different — at least up to that point.
-When a character relies so heavily on mystery, different is poison because it generally means more.
+For one thing, the property was to big to ever recreate Carpenter’s grainy, shoestring original, and when a character relies so heavily on mystery, different is typically poison as it generally means more.
 But the shelf life for such an iconic character is without expiration, and even the most precautionary of Myers fans would always have an itch to scratch.
 Such a failure was the Halloween franchise in offering something worthwhile that there was always a voice in your head telling you that things could still be improved upon.
 In 2007, a time when horror reboots were still something of a novelty, Halloween was both the best and worst concept to revisit, and revisit it they would.

 Judith Myers: Take that stupid thing off.